Reise, Reise: Recording

 "When we were introduced to the tracks of "Reise, Reise", many fascinating songs were among them, which were suddenly missing on the album.
 Among others I remember one song, which we all believed to be the first single of the album.
 The song was "Rosenrot", and when we had to realize that the band changed their minds and it did not even make it on to the album, we were speechless.
 The album was perfect nevertheless, but their enormous self-confidence surprised us."

 The mixing sessions for the album took place in April and May 2004 at Toytown Studio in Stockholm, Sweden.
-A look behind the scenes of the albums recording can be found on the 2006 live compilation Völkerball.
+A look behind the scenes of the album's recording can be found on the 2006 live compilation Völkerball.

 Composition

-Japan Air Lines Flight 123 (pictured) served as an influence for the album's lyrics.
+The crash of Japan Air Lines Flight 123 (involved aircraft pictured) served as an influence for the album's lyrics.

 Themes

 The album is based on the crash of Japan Air Lines Flight 123 on the evening of 12 August 1985.
 Twelve minutes into its flight, the Boeing 747 suffered an explosive decompression due to failure of its rear pressure bulkhead, caused by a faulty repair 7 years earlier.
 The explosion tore off most of the aircraft's vertical stabilizer and ruptured all four of the hydraulic systems, causing the loss of all flight control surfaces and rendering the aircraft uncontrollable.
 The pilots fought to keep the aircraft aloft for nearly 32 minutes, but eventually became trapped in the towering mountain ranges surrounding Mount Fuji and crashed, killing 520 out of the 524 passengers and crew on board.
 It remains the deadliest single-aircraft disaster in history.
 Some pressings of the album contain a recording of the last 30 seconds of the flight as an easter egg hidden in the pregap.